18F/handbook/pages/general-information-and-resources/employee-resources-policies/supporting-deaf-hoh-colleagues.md

 ### During the meeting
 + During the meeting, the facilitator needs to Spotlight each speaker when they begin presenting, and un-Spotlight each speaker after they are done.
+  + Actively facilitating a meeting while managing Spotlight controls as host is tricky -- consider splitting these into two separate roles and delegating.
 + During the meeting, the facilitator needs to keep their Zoom set to Speaker view.
   + Switching to Gallery view will affect the recording and ASL interpreters will show up as tiny thumbnails, instead of Spotlighted.